Don’t miss the video at the end of this blog demonstrating how to make your mask more comfortable.

 So, instead of suffering, treat your mask and brain to a dose of something pleasant.

-Looking for more info on masks?
-Check out our article on Masks and face coverings: separating fact from fiction.
+Looking for more info on masks or the vaccine?
+Check out our articles on Masks and face coverings: separating fact from fiction or New questions about the COVID-19 vaccine.

 The video below featuring Dr. Jan Patterson and Rebekah Kendrick goes into further detail and shows you how to properly apply essential oils to your mask.